-USAA Continues Delivering Shutdown Relief, Ensuring Financial Security for Impacted Members
+USAA Delivers Shutdown Relief, Ensuring Financial Security for Impacted Members

-Association has issued more than $464 million in relief through 2025-26 shutdowns
+Association issued more than $468 million in relief through 2025-26 shutdowns

-As of March 25, USAA has delivered over $14.4 million of relief to thousands of members employed by federal agencies impacted during the current shutdown, including:
+As of April 29, USAA delivered over $18 million of relief to thousands of members employed by federal agencies impacted during the current shutdown, including:

-- Approximately 3,700 loans to support members experiencing paycheck disruptions, totaling more than $12 million
+- Nearly 4,900 loans to support members experiencing paycheck disruptions, totaling more than $16 million

 - Credit card payment extensions